BagalPrashant/Prashant-Portfolio/README.md

 * Analyzed large datasets within the pharmaceutical domain to identify operational bottlenecks and provided actionable insights that improved production timelines and quality control.
 * Used Python to clean and manipulate data from various sources, and integrated APIs to extract data efficiently for further analysis.

-Data Scientist Intern at Ai Variant (Nov 2023 - Apr 2024)
+Data Scientist Intern at Ai Variant (Nov 2023 - Mar 2024)

  1: [Oil Price Forecasting](https://github.com/BagalPrashant/Oil-Price-Forecasting)
 * Developed a Time Series forecasting model for oil price prediction as a Proof of Concept (POC) during an Internship.
-* Integrated advanced machine learning techniques and deployed the model using Streamlit framework, offering a professional and visually appealing interface.
+* Integrated advanced machine learning techniques and deployed the model using the Streamlit framework, offering a professional and visually appealing interface.
 * Achieved accurate predictions, providing valuable insights for decision-makers in the oil industry.

  2: [Bank Loan Analysis](https://github.com/BagalPrashant/Bank-Loan-Report)